Ear Piercings: Your Definitive Guide

 Getting a waft of cheese?
 This smell is usually a result of skin cells and natural oils clogging them up.
 Cleaning them with an antibacterial or saline solution will help to get rid of it.
 However, if it’s weeping, red or sore, the piercing could be infected..

-Are ear piercing guns safe?
+Are ear piercing guns safe? or are piercing needles the way to go?

 Can ear piercing help migraines?